Prospective Transfer Student FAQ

 If you have attended a higher education institution other than a Maryland Community College you should consult UMBC’s Course Articulation Database to see if the specific course you have taken has already been evaluated for UMBC credit.
 If the courses you have taken are not listed in our database you may need to turn in copies of syllabi to have courses evaluated.
 You will be able to do this once you have been accepted and your courses have been reviewed by a transfer evaluator.
 If they need more information, or if your courses transfer as electives instead of direct equivalents, you can go through our Course Review process to have courses evaluated.

-Please refer to UMBC’s Policy on the Awarding of Transfer Credit information.
+Please refer to UMBC’s Policy on the Awarding of Transfer Credit for the most up-to-date information on transfer credit policy from the Registrar’s Office.

 The language requirement consists of completion of a foreign language through the 201 level or demonstrated proficiency at that level.
 Proficiency, the number of courses needed to complete the requirement, and course placement, are determined by previous experience as follows: